adrianmarino/points/README.md

 This guide introduces you how can interact with points platform through easy examples.
 Adicionally, I'll show you how to configure the server.

+## Roles

+Each user has a role that allow perform different actions on the platform.
+Next I'll show each role and its associated actions.

+### Normal
+Is a platform user.
+They can:
+* Exchange amounts between accounts on same entity or entities that have associacion with their entity.
+* Query account status
+* Query account movements.
+### EntityAdmin
+This user is created by a _System Admin_ user only and their actions modify the context of entity under this was created.
+The entity user belong to one entity and can:
+* Manage normal users that belong to entity.
+* Is an account issuer, this means that can manage default accounts that belong to entity.
+* Deposit/Extract amount to/from backup accounts that belong to entity.
+* Manage custom transations that belong to entity.
+### Admin
+Can perfom all functions like a root user on linux OS, but any normal functions can be:
+* Manage entities.
+* Manage users.
+* Manage currencies.
+* Manage exchange rates.
+* Manage transactions (basic/custom).

 ### Client Tasks

 You can interact with the rest api through mix tasks without need to use curl or any rest client.
 This tasks actually use a rest client as we'll see later.